Lucas62944/FNF-Pico-Enigne/README.md

 ## Updates
-* the update now and 2.2-Pre-release
+* the update now and final update to 2.2